WilliamTLyons/OutdoorsmansCompass/README.md

 # Outdoorsman's Compass

-An interactive web application that helps outdoor enthusiasts track and document wildlife sightings using Google Maps and Firebase.
+Outdoorsman's Compass is an interactive web application designed for outdoor enthusiasts to seamlessly track, document, and explore wildlife sightings.
+Leveraging the power of Google Maps for precise geolocation and Firebase for secure data storage, the app enables users to log their observations, share images, and contribute to a dynamic, community-driven map of wildlife activity.

 <img src="https://github.com/user-attachments/assets/1e9cdcf5-190d-4376-93d8-8564f3a8fc09" alt="Home Screen" width="600">